What Does Milky Oil Look Like

 If your oil looks milky, it probably means there’s water in it.
 And that’s not good.
 Water can cause all sorts of problems for your engine, including corrosion and premature wear.

-So you definitely don’t want to be driving around with milky oil.
+So you don’t want to be driving around with milky oil.
 If you do find yourself in this situation, the best course of action is to get your car to a mechanic as soon as possible.
 They can drain the water out of your oil and refill it with fresh oil.

 In some cases, they may also need to flush your engine to get rid of any water that may have made its way into other areas.